The ProFloss 4190 is one of the most unique and affordable water flossers available.

 The lack of reservoir and power source makes the ProFloss 4190 compact and easily portable.
 It measures 8” in height, which is only marginally taller than your standard toothbrush.
 It’s lighter than the latest iPhone X and comes with a pouch to store it in.
 This means that it can be stored in a drawer rather than taking up precious space on the countertop.
 Since it’s compatible with most faucets, it’s also useful for travelling.

 ProFloss was founded with affordability in mind.
 Water flossing has many benefits yet many water flossers cost $70+.
-With cordless oral irrigators ranging from around $30-$50, and basic countertop models starting at $60, the ProFloss 4190’s price of just $16.99 from Amazon is unbeatable.
+With cordless oral irrigators ranging from around $30-$50, and basic countertop models starting at $60, the ProFloss 4190’s price is unbeatable.

 What’s the verdict?